 PRINCE2 is used by the UK government to manage projects.
-High level activities, such as resource allocation are managed by a project board while the day-to-day activities are managed by a project manager.
+High-level activities, such as resource allocation are managed by a project board while the day-to-day activities are managed by a project manager.
 This methodology gives teams greater control of resources and the ability to mitigate risk effectively.

-PRiSM is focused on how to complete project without negatively impacting the environment or having a negative social impact.
+PRiSM is focused on how to complete a project without negatively impacting the environment or having a negative social impact.
 Environmental sustainability is of the main focal points First off, this is not the surveillance program of the same name initiated by the US National Security Agency.

 To determine which methodology works best for your project, you need to determine the final project goals.

 A stakeholder is anyone who can affect or be affected by the project.
 Stakeholder commitment is key to the maintenance of stakeholder relationship management in a project.
 A project manager balances the needs of the stakeholder and ensures all parties support the project deliverables.
 As management guru Stephen Covey succinctly puts it, “Your organization is a complex ecosystem of multiple, interdependent parts both inside and outside its formal boundaries, and your stakeholders are its most important elements.”

 Before a project manager attempts to obtain stakeholder commitment, it is important to figure out who your stakeholders are.
 A project can be delayed or less valuable when the project manager fails to identify and engage all the stakeholders.
 It is easy to think of stakeholders as anyone who has a stake in the success or failure of the project.
 Stakeholders can be grouped according to their roles: